SumoLogic/sumologic-documentation/docs/integrations/google/workspace/collect-logs.md

 ```

-### Query Sample
+### Sample Query

-The query sample provided in this section is from the **Google Workspace Activity by Users with Compromised Credentials** panel of the **Google Workspace - Alert Center - Investigations Dashboard**.
+The query sample provided in this section is from the **Google Workspace Activity by Users with Compromised Credentials** panel of the **Google Workspace - Alert Center - Investigations** Dashboard.

 ```sql
 _sourceCategory=googleworkspace_google_apps